 Most of today’s income to the Lorck Schive Kunstpris comes from ground rent from the trust’s more than 90 leaseholds in central Trondheim.

 The nominees for Lorck Schive Kunstpris 2017 are Mattias Härenstam, Knut Henrik Henriksen, Lars Laumann and Vibeke Tandberg.
 The prize is one of the world’s largest.
-The price exhibition can be seen at Trondheim Art Museum from October 1, 2017.
 Read more about the nominees here.